BakkerGames/GRIFTools/DAGS_SYNTAX.md

 Keys and values as function parameters can be text values or strings built out of other functions.

-"Raw value" refers to the value from the dictionary with no processing.
-Everything else will run "value" as a script if it starts with "@" and returns the final result.

 Some functions take keys and operate directly on the dictionary, while other take values and operate on those values.
 Be careful of this! `@true(key)` doesn't check the value but is always false (the string "key" isn't truthy), while `@true(@get(key))` gets the correct answer from the value.

 At times it might be necessary to add quotes around script values so they don't execute immediately. `@set(key,value)` is one such situation, when the value is to be stored as a script and not the answer.
 The value will need to be surrounded by quotes and internal quotes escaped.